 - Time value of the profit

-You will then perform the cost benefit analysis.
-You subtract the cost of investment from the cost of benefits and show this figure to the management to convince them about your proposal.
+You will then perform the cost-benefit analysis by subtracting the cost of investment from the benefits.
+Show this figure to management and justify your proposal.

 Time Value of the Profit

 In cost-benefit analysis, you calculate the expenditure and the expected profit.
 Understand that profit earned after several years will not have the same value as today, consider inflation while analyzing the cost.
 Inflation erodes the value of money.

 For example, assume a 5% inflation yearly.
 What you can buy for 100 USD today will cost 105 USD after one year.

 Assume that you invest 100,000 USD in a project.
 You expect to earn a 10,000 USD profit after one year.

 Considering a yearly inflation of 5%, what will the current value be?